 Usability: Nice to look at but lots of ads for the paid version and quite a non-standard UI.
 It took me a while just to work out how to close a pop-up.
 Pro version loses the ads which might help a bit.

 Overall: Amongst the free tools, SongShift walks it because of its complete lack of limits.
 Be prepared to wait, though.
-Paid version loses-out to both Soundiiz & Playlisty for price & accuracy, and we couldn’t test speed without paying.
+Paid version loses-out to both Soundiiz & Playlisty for price & accuracy, and I couldn’t test speed without paying.

 Platform(s): Web Browser

 Minimum cost (Pro version): £4.50 subscription, 1 month.